 Write a specific statement of what you want to accomplish in the next year.
-Some of your goals may be hard to quantify, but do so where you can.
+Some of your goals may be hard to quantify but do so where you can.
 Do you want more reviews?
-How many more?
+How much more?
 Do you want more media attention?
 How many print articles and broadcast appearances will you seek?
 How many books do you want to sell?
 How much money do you want to make?
 Be realistic in your estimation.

 By (date) _____ I will sell (number) _____ books and make $____ by getting ___ reviews, ___ awards and ___ media appearances.

 Now let’s get an action plan together for your book…Given your descriptions, what specific things must you do to reach your objectives?
 It is helpful to group these activities under three major topics:

 1) How you will price your book